l8nightswithJS/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    express allows you to intigrate middleware easily. express allows you to create routes to be able to split your app into sub-apps.

 - [ ] Describe Middleware?

+    Middleware allows you to intercept a request look at chnage and the send it depending on action specefied.

 - [ ] Describe a Resource?

+    resource is a method that returns object wich can be used to map paths.

 - [ ] What can the API return to help clients know if a request was successful?

+    You can return a json status of (200) with the results.

 - [ ] How can we partition our application into sub-applications?

+    using router you can create a bunch of mini applications.

 ## Minimum Viable Product